 THE ERICKSON AIRCRAFT COLLECTION

 Requiring a permanent place for the long-term storage and preservation of his collection, Erickson decided to invest in Central Oregon by building a 64,000 square foot hangar at the Madras Municipal Airport.
-Completed in 2014, the hangar is home to one of the largest collections of privately owned aircraft in the world.
+Completed in 2014, the hangar is home to one of the largest collections of privately owned flying aircraft in the world.
 By remaining airworthy, the history of the planes that changed the world will be continually honored by allowing visitors to experience them as they were meant to be seen; in the skies.

 MADRAS ARMY AIRFIELD